When the things of God take second place to the commandments of men

 “And why beholdest thou the mote that is in thy brother’s eye, but perceivest not the beam that is in thine own eye?
 Either how canst thou say to thy brother, Brother, let me pull out the mote that is in thine eye, when thou thyself beholdest not the beam that is in thine own eye?
 Thou hypocrite, cast out first the beam out of thine own eye, and then shalt thou see clearly to pull out the mote that is in thy brother’s eye.” – Luke 6 v 41-42

-When we see somebody doing something wrong, if we fully understand how much we have been forgiven we will treat them with the same grace and mercy God gave to us when we did wrong.
+When we see someone doing something wrong, we only judge them by what we see on the outside, and we don’t know what is in their heart.
+We ourselves know what is in our heart, and know far more about ourselves than we do others.
+If we fully understand how much we have been forgiven we will treat others with the same grace and mercy God gives to us, regardless of what our hearts are like.
 If we pick at the problems of others in a negative way, pulling them apart instead of building them up, we are doing little more than suggesting that we are better than they are.

 “Brethren, if a man be overtaken in a fault, ye which are spiritual, restore such an one in the spirit of meekness; considering thyself, lest thou also be tempted.
 Bear ye one another’s burdens, and so fulfill the law of Christ.
 For if a man think himself to be something, when he is nothing, he deceiveth himself.” – Galatians 6 v 1-3